IBM/predictive-market-using-arria/README.md

 7. [Deploy to IBM Cloud](#6-deploy-to-ibm-cloud)

-# 1. Create Arria account
+# 1. Create Arria service

 You will need Arria API key.
 Register for an Arria account [here](https://nlgapi.arria.com/#/register).
 Click `Get Started` to sign up for an account.